 Our authorized stock consists of 200,000,000 shares of stock, par value \$0.02 per share, all of which are initially designated as common stock.
-Our common stock is traded on the NASDAQ Capital Market under the ticker symbol "NEWT," which symbol we have transferred to Newtek Business Services Corp.
+Our common stock is traded on the NASDAQ Capital Market under the ticker symbol "NEWT," which symbol we intend to apply to transfer to Newtek Business Services Corp.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.

-The following are our outstanding classes of securities as of November 12, 2014:
+The following are our outstanding classes of securities as of [•], 2014:

 (4)

 Amount

 (3) Outstanding

 (2) Amount Held by Exclusive of

 Amount Us or for Our Amounts Shown

 (1) Title of Class Authorized Account Under (3)

-Common stock, par value \$0.02 per share 200,000,000 7,796,647(1)
+Common stock, par value \$0.02 per share 200,000,000 100(1)

-(1) An equity compensation plan has been adopted to cover 3,000,000 shares, but no options have been awarded.
+(1) An equity compensation plan is proposed for adoption to cover 3,000,000 shares, but no options have been awarded.